vicproon/fence_markup/README.md

 ### Description
 Project contains two source files:
-* projections.hpp which contains methods and classes to work with pinhole projection
+* projections.hpp which contains methods and classes to work with pinhole projection.
+Note: this file has no dependencies besides std::array. you can use it without opencv
 * main.cpp which contains an example of usage.

 ### Resources